 What Are the Needs?

 1) EMOTIONAL SUPPORT.
 This young mother is facing big changes in her life.
 She is facing many decisions.
 She stands before many questions that seem unanswerable.
 There must be somebody to whom she can turn.
 Someone with whom she can relate.
 Someone who knows God’s Word and His promises for her.
-Someone that can guide her into a real experience with a loving, caring and providing Savior.
+Someone who can guide her into a real experience with a loving, caring and providing Savior.

 2) FINANCIAL SUPPORT.
 This young mother is facing many expenses in the future.
 She will need several visits to the doctor before the birth, and many more for the baby after.
 She will need proper food so the baby will develop properly, both in the womb, and after delivery.
 She will need different clothes, both for her as her pregnancy advances, and for the baby.

 3) FRIENDSHIP.
 This young mother may be facing the loss of love from her family and friends.
 She may feel rejected, deserted, unloved.
-She needs friends to whom she can turn; ones that will not judge her; people to just be with, talk with, laugh with.
+She needs friends to whom she can turn; ones who will not judge her; people to just be with, talk with, laugh with.
 We need to be there for her.

 How can these needs be met?